shahind/irbanks/README.md

 ### Parsian
 Parsian payment has 3 main steps; getting the payment token, redirecting user to payment page, and verifying the payment.
 There is a possibility to reverse a transaction as well.
+(Last test: 25 July 2023)

 #### 1. Get payment token
 ```php